TravelingTice/Google-Maps-My-Bike-Tours/README.md

 ### Add Photos
 Add all of the necessary photos in `images/`.
 These might include photos used inside of info-windows or marker icons.

-### Add Logo
-If you want to add a logo to your info-window (will appear left of title), adjust in `scripts/main.js` where it says `const logo = 'LogoSmall.png'` Rename the name in quotes to your logo.

 ### Add a Line
 To add a line when you have a new trip or route:
-1. In `scripts/markers.json`: Add the property of `line` to all of the markers that need to be on this line.
+1. In `scripts/locations.json`: Add the property of `line` to all of the markers that need to be on this line.
 2. In `scripts/main.js`:
   - At `const lines` Add the name of your line below the comment, which corresponds to the value of the `line` property in all of your markers you want to connect with each other like this: `LINENAME: [];`
   - At: